-A major challenge in translating microfluidic and Lab-on-a Chip technologies into marketable devices is the controlled movement of small volumes of fluids.
-The present RPPM and RPV technologies provide a low cost solution to this problem.
-The specific attractive attributes of this technology are the need for minimal hardware, almost no dead space, the absence of microfluidic interfaces, low time lag and most importantly very low cost.
+A major challenge when translating microfluidic and Lab-on-a-Chip technologies into marketable devices is the controlled movement of small volumes of fluids.
+The present RPPM and RPV technologies provide a low-cost solution to this problem.
+These technologies have minimal hardware needs, reduce dead space in the device design, minimize microfluidic interfaces, have low time lag, and can be made at low cost.

 Unique Properties and Applications

-· The microfluidic design, pump dimensions and rates, and valve configurations can be readily customized for specific applications
+- The microfluidic design, pump dimensions and rates, and valve configurations can be easily customized for specific applications

-· RPPMs and RPVs can be readily incorporated directly into a disposable microfluidic chip
+- RPPMs and RPVs can be easily incorporated directly into a disposable microfluidic chip

 Technology Development Status

-· RPPMs have been tested without failure for over 2.5 million revolutions
+Prototype devices have been manufactured using multiple different stepper motors and DC motors.
+Furthermore, RPPMs have been cycle tested without failure for over 2.5 million revolutions.

 Intellectual Property Status